nguyentran0212/iegems-website/_posts/2024-10-12-review-AFUL-Performer7.md

 - Detailed
 - Natural

-*Can XXXX handle complex, overlapping recordings?
+*Can P7 handle complex, overlapping recordings?
 (Sample tracks: [ABC feat.
 Sophia Black by Polyphia](https://www.youtube.com/watch?v=Mtd24QIBJ5Y))*

-*Can XXXX handle recordings with congested lower frequencies?
+*Can P7 handle recordings with congested lower frequencies?
 (Sample tracks: [Now We Are Free performed by 2CELLOS](https://youtu.be/74CYIdYoQ5w?si=QcKrIFSifRzBHt2i))*

-*How does XXXX convey micro details?
+*How does P7 convey micro details?
 (Sample tracks: [Ciaccona from Bach's Violin Partita No. 2 in D Minor, performed by Kavakos](https://www.youtube.com/watch?v=AtA5DbswJ90))*

-*On the scale from fair (Moondrop Aria) to good (Moondrop Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how resolving is XXXX?*
+*On the scale from fair (Moondrop Aria) to good (Moondrop Blessing 2) to great (CFA Andromeda 2020) to outstanding (AFUL Cantor), how resolving is P7?*

 **Stereo imaging and soundstage:** *Stereo imaging or "soundstage" is a psychoacoustic illusion that different recording elements appear at various locations inside and around your head.
 Your brain creates based on the cues in the recording, which are enhanced or diminushed by your IEMs, your DAC, and your amplifier.
 In rare cases, with some specific songs, some IEMs can trick you into thinking that the sound comes from the environment (a.k.a., "holographic")*